DQL¶

 Sorting and Pagination¶

-Sorting and pagination in DQL are very important and unique features, designed with a dual sorting mechanism for time series data characteristics: intra-group sorting and inter-group sorting.
+Sorting and pagination in DQL is a very important and unique feature.
+It designs a dual sorting mechanism for the characteristics of time series data: intra-group sorting and inter-group sorting.
 This design enables DQL to efficiently handle complex multi-dimensional time series data analysis requirements.

 Understanding DQL's Data Structure¶

-Before diving into sorting and pagination, first understand the two-dimensional data structure of DQL query results.
-When a query includes both grouping (BY) and time windows, a two-dimensional array is produced:
+Before delving into sorting and pagination, first understand the two-dimensional data structure of DQL query results.
+When a query contains both grouping (BY) and time windows, a two-dimensional array is produced:

-- First Dimension (Group Dimension): Multiple groups distinguished by group keys
+- First dimension (Grouping dimension): Multiple groups distinguished by grouping keys

-- Second Dimension (Time Dimension): Data aggregated by time windows within each group
+- Second dimension (Time dimension): Data aggregated by time window within each group

-For a detailed explanation of the two-dimensional data structure and JSON format example, refer to Grouping Result Processing.
-This two-dimensional structure is the foundation of DQL's sorting and pagination features, and understanding this structure is crucial for mastering DQL's sorting mechanism.
+For a detailed description of the two-dimensional data structure and JSON format example, please refer to Grouping Result Processing.
+This two-dimensional structure is the foundation of DQL's sorting and pagination functions.
+Understanding this structure is crucial to mastering DQL's sorting mechanism.

 Basic Syntax¶